 Keep reading to learn how to check the battery cycle count on a MacBook.

-What is MacBook battery cycle count?
+What is the MacBook battery cycle count?

 Battery cycle count on your MacBook refers to the number of times your MacBook’s battery has gone through a complete charge-discharge cycle.
 This charge-discharge cycle (battery cycle count) occurs when you consume 100% of your MacBook’s battery capacity.